Arri Alexa: Alexa Studio

+The Alexa Studio, introduced in February 2012 features an optical viewfinder, mechanical shutter, and was the first Alexa camera to use a 4:3 sensor for anamorphic cinematography.

 Alexa M

-The Alexa M had its imaging and processing unit broken down in two parts to be small, compact and lightweight for 3-D rigs and other uses where size is a concern.
+The Alexa M, introduced in April 2012 had its imaging and processing unit broken down in two parts to be small, compact and lightweight for 3-D rigs and other uses where size is a concern.
 A special version of the Alexa M, called the Alexa SXT-M, was created for Gemini Man.